composewell/streamly/docs/User/Tutorials/streamly-ecosystem.md

 Similar to the `statistics` package but with streaming APIs.

-## streamly-bytestring

-Package for streamly and bytestring interoperation.

 ## streamly-lz4

 Streaming APIs for lz4 compression and decompression.

+## Compatibility Packages

+Streamly can interwork with other packages in the Haskell ecosystem providing similar functionality.
+These packages enable the interconversion.

+### streamly-bytestring

+Package for converting streamly `Array` type to the bytestring package's `ByteString` type and vice-versa.

+### streamly-text

+Package for converting streamly `Array` type to the `text` package's `Text` type and vice-versa.

+### streamly-filepath

+Package for converting streamly `Path` type to the `filepath` package's `OsPath` type and vice-versa.